dsarrut/gate-exercices/ex3.md

 Observe the difference with dose from photon beam.

-Also comment the time, track/steps, uncertainty.
+Also comment the time, the numbers of track/steps, the uncertainty.